Last Updated on 7th November 2020 by Sophie Nadeau

 Of course, the Nordics, too, have their own mulled wine in the form of Glögg.
 In Norway, it’s called gløgg, in Danish, it’s called gløgg, while in Finnish it’s glögi, and in Swedish it’s glögg.
 Though the mulled drink was traditionally a spiced liquor, many ready to consume drinks you’ll find at Christmas Markets in Sweden and the like are now non-alcoholic.

 Typically made from blackcurrant or grape juice, the hot drink is spiced using ginger, cloves, and cinnamon.
-It’s also pretty common for entire raisins to be added into the drink to be consumed together with the drink.
+It’s also pretty common for entire raisins to be added into the drink to be consumed together with the drink, making Glögg a fun non-alcoholic alternative to traditional mulled wine.